 Cheryl Leigh Kornely

-Cheryl Leigh Kornely is an artist, designer and arts educator living in Eagle River Wisconsin.
+Cheryl Leigh Kornely is an artist, interior designer and arts educator living in Eagle River Wisconsin with her husband Dale and their awesome dogs- Dremel and Nelly!
+She earned her undergraduate degree from UW Whitewater Wisconsin and her Master’s degree from Marian College in Fond du Lac Wisconsin.
 Her areas of artistic interest are ceramics, painting and photography.
-She has long admired the work of Joan Miro, Wassily Kandinski, and Vincent Van Gogh and aspires to contribute to her own body of work the same emotional response.
-Cheryl has owned and operated a successful interior design business in Eagle River since 2003 sharing her design experience with many residential and commercial clients.
+She has long admired the work of Joan Miro, Wassily Kandinsky, and Vincent Van Gogh and aspires to contribute to her own body of work the same emotional response.
+Cheryl has owned and operated a successful interior design business in Eagle River and now works for Roughing It In Style in Harshaw, Wisconsin.
+She loves sharing her design experience with many residential and commercial clients.
 Cheryl is also very passionate about her family enjoying activities together like hunting, fishing, cooking, camping and traveling.